teslanet-nl/mule-coap-server-connector/README.md

 The CoapServer Connector adds CoAP server capability to [Mule enterprise service bus](https://www.mulesoft.com/).
 With it Mule applications can implement services that can be accessed by clients using the CoAP protocol.

+The complete Mule CoAP Connector documentation can be found on [Teslanet.nl](http://www.teslanet.nl)

 # Mule supported versions
 * Mule 3.8.x
 * Mule 3.9.x